-The investment objective of the Fund is to provide for its shareholders a high level of current income which is exempt from federal regular income tax.

-The Fund will invest its assets so that at least 80% of the income that it distributes will be exempt from federal regular income tax.

-The fundamental investment objective and policy may not be changed by the Board without shareholder approval.
+The Fund's investment objective is to provide current income exempt from federal regular income tax.
+Under normal circumstances, the Fund will invest so that at least 80% of its net assets are in tax-exempt securities or at least 80% of its annual interest income is exempt from federal regular income tax.
+Only for purposes of compliance with Rule 35d-1, the Fund will invest its assets so that at least 80% of the income that it distributes will be exempt from federal regular income tax.
+The fundamental investment objective and policies may not be changed by the Fund's Board without shareholder approval.

+INVESTMENT LIMITATIONS